 Traditional village houses in Mali have mud and timber walls, with a roof made either of grass or a lot of timber beams supporting a mud brick flat terrace; as a result of climate change and deforestation, these houses are disappearing.
 And they have a limited life (wood is often eaten by termites, the grass needs regular replacement).
 Rural families resort to buying corrugated iron sheets and sawn timber for roof-building - an expensive, uncomfortable, fragile, and unhealthy option.

-This Village Development Project, since 2009, has already trained over 50 NV masons; who have built houses, mosques, schools, a dispensdary, and a community centre for 152 different clients - the majority of whom are poor village families.
+This Village Development Project, since 2009, has already trained over 50 NV masons; who have built houses, mosques, schools, a dispensary, and a community centre for 152 different clients - the majority of whom are poor village families.

 Creation of a self-sustaining local market in VN housing, with a critical mass of trained NV masons / entrepreneurs earning their living through their skills.

 This project has provided additional documentation in a PDF file (projdoc.pdf).